auth0/docs/articles/quickstart/native/ios-objc/03-user-sessions.md

 ## Before Starting

-This tutorial assumes you're using the Auth0 library for handling login.
-Make sure you've integrated this library into your project and you're familiar with it. **If you're not sure, review the [Login Guide](/quickstart/native/ios-swift/00-login).**
+This tutorial assumes you're using the Swift wrapper and Auth0 library for handling login.
+Make sure you've integrated this library into your project and you're familiar with it. **If you're not sure, review the [Login Guide](/quickstart/native/ios-objc/00-login).**

 ### Add the SimpleKeychain Dependency